-$$j_n^{m-n} = A_n^ T^2 \exp\left(-\frac{q \varphi{m-n}}{kT}\right) \tag{2}$$
+$$j_n^{m-n} = A_n^ T^2 \exp\left(-\frac{q\varphi{m-n}}{kT}\right)$$ (2)

 Therefore, in the n-region adjacent to the p-n-junction there is a strong depletion of the major carriers, which leads to the formation of an uncompensated positive space charge of ionized donors, which in turn attracts electrons from the nearby area leading to the formation of new uncompensated positive space charges, which contributes to the further development of non-stationary processes in n-region.
 These processes will continue until the establishment of equilibrium between the currents of electrons emerging from the n-region and incoming to the n-region.
-The required reduction in current density of electrons emerging from the n-region is given by the decreasing of equilibrium concentration of electrons in the n-region, which, while maintaining electrical neutrality of structure becomes possible when the donors go to the neutral state.
+The required reduction in current density of electrons emerging from the n-region, which, while maintaining electrical neutrality of structure becomes possible when the donors go to the neutral state.
 The conductivity of the n-region becomes close to intrinsic conductivity, which leads to an increase in its resistivity and an increase in the incident in this area bias voltage.
 As a result, the current-voltage characteristic of the structure becomes close to linear.
 The degree of depletion of the n-region and thus its resistivity determines by the current density of electrons through the n-metal junction: